mansoor-mamnoon/mansoor-mamnoon/README.md

 - Seven enforcement layers: allowlisting, lookalike detection, argument injection scanning, argument sanitization, secret-flow protection, taint policy, and output-injection checks
 - The capability gate categorically prevents retrieved documents from authorizing write-side-effect tools regardless of detection score; adding the gate on top of detection reduces ASR from 73% to 0% on tool-exfiltration attacks
-- Evaluated on 4,200+ cases spanning direct injection, indirect RAG injection, tool-output injection, and multi-turn escalation; full pipeline reduces ASR from **100% to 48%** at a **0.6% false-positive rate** on a 750-case baseline comparison; p95 in-process latency 0.15ms, single-thread, no GPU
+- Evaluated on 4,200+ cases spanning direct injection, indirect RAG injection, tool-output injection, and multi-turn escalation; full pipeline reduces ASR from **100% to 48%** at a **0.6% false-positive rate**; p95 in-process latency 0.15ms, single-thread

 `Python` `FastAPI` `MCP` `NumPy` `pytest`

+---

+### [offline-rl-lab](https://github.com/mansoor-mamnoon/offline-rl-agent) — safety-constrained offline RL benchmark

+Standard offline RL optimizes for expected return on benchmark datasets and ignores whether the learned policy is safe to deploy.
+This project focuses on that gap.

+- Six algorithms from scratch (BC, CQL, IQL, TD3+BC, Decision Transformer, AWAC) with consistent interfaces and reproducible benchmark results across 3 seeds
+- Offline policy evaluation via FQE, Weighted IS, and Doubly Robust estimators with bootstrap confidence intervals; safety metrics include CVaR-5%, SLO violation rate, OOD action rate, and catastrophic failure rate
+- Runtime policy shield with constraint critic and failure explorer for causal analysis of policy failures; built on a 32-dimensional traffic routing simulator with SLO constraints and incident modeling

+`Python` `PyTorch` `Streamlit`

 ---